 Tell your grandma to put her earplugs in, it is time for some Middle-Eastern punk rock...

 It feels like whenever Israeli culture is intellectualised or spoken about, it is done in the backdrop of its tangled and complicated geopolitics.
 Despite being an album named exactly that (Plonter means 'tangle' in English) and it being categorised as one of the most inherently political genres, punk, the album avoids discussion of the frontlines and instead focusing on the everyday realities of life in the 70s emulating punk stars in the UK and US.
-This is somewhat refreshing and an insightful look into how we so often like to paint people with the same brush based on stereotypes or assumptions made on their nationality.
+This is somewhat refreshing and an insightful look into how we so often like to paint people with the same brush based on stereotypes or assumptions made on their nationality or the politics of their nation.
 Though by the release of this debut album, Rami Fortis already had the life experience of a man several years his senior, having served in the army during the Yom Kippur War, he presents an almost adolescent outlook on the world, addressing different frustrations he felt in his life with a certain petulance that only true punk rockers can.

 “...Fortis is unafraid to upset musical convention through his punkishness...”

-Though I struggled with much of this album when I first heard it, due to the fact that it is all mostly too noisy for my taste, I am nonetheless able to appreciate the sheer lack of a toss that Fortis seems to give about the naysayers.
+Though I struggled with much of this album when I first heard it, due to the fact that it was all mostly a bit too noisy for my taste, I am nonetheless able to appreciate the sheer lack of a toss that Fortis seems to give about the naysayers.
 It must be said that Fortis was somewhat revolutionary in Israeli society at the time.
 Though Israel looked outwards across the world for its musical influences, punk had never really left its mark in the nation by the time Fortis released the record in 1978.
 It is clearly performed in a daring mood, and he would act as a sheer contrast to the balladeers and crooners that were all the rage at the time.